siddharthi865/reactjs-interview-questions-and-answers/set-8/README.md

 ## Question 1.
 What is the difference between `useState` lazy initialization vs direct initialization?

+## Question 2.
+How do you implement theme switching using context API?

+## Question 3.
+Explain the concept of Render Props in React

+## Question 4.
+Difference between render props and higher-order components

+## Question 5.
+How do you implement infinite scroll using IntersectionObserver in React?

+## Question 6.
+How do you handle memoization of components with dynamic props?

+## Question 7.
+How do you prevent stale closures in hooks?

+## Question 8.
+Explain the difference between `componentDidMount` and `useEffect(() => {}, [])`

+## Question 9.
+How do you handle forms with dynamic fields in React?

+## Question 10.
+How do you manage state across multiple components using context?

 ## Question 11.
 How do you implement dark mode in React?

 ## Question 12.
 How do you debounce input changes in React?